 Approved LPN schools in Alaska

-Here is the complete list of Alaska LPN programs that are approved.
+Here is the complete list of Alaska LPN programs that are approved by the Alaska Board of Nursing.

 Step 4 – Take the NCLEX-PN exam